PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

 - Vmware
 - Windows 10

-I have found and exploited vulnerability in the Active Directory used in the network.
-Below are steps I took from discovery to exploitaion.

   # Steps
   Fig1: The email is opened in Notepad++, and the Email Properties are highlighted.